Murder of Jennifer Moore: Murder

 During the night of her disappearance, Moore and a friend had driven into New York City for a night of clubbing and drinking.
 Moore was underage at the time.
-Moore's friend parked her vehicle on the street outside a nightclub named Guest House, located in the Chelsea district on West 27th Street.
+Moore's friend parked her vehicle on the street outside a nightclub named Guest House, located in Chelsea, on West 27th Street.
 Moore's friend later moved the car, but it was ticketed while the girls were inside the club and finally towed to the West 38th Street impound lot.
 When Moore and her friend went to get the vehicle at the impound lot, the attendants refused to surrender it.
-The friend collapsed, suffering an epileptic episode and an ambulance was called.
+The friend collapsed, suffering an epileptic episode, and an ambulance was called.
 Moore had walked away unnoticed.

 Moore's friend later awoke to find herself in an ambulance, on her way to St. Vincent's Hospital.
 The friend tried, in vain, to contact Moore on her cellphone.
 Witnesses had reported seeing Moore walking uptown alongside the West Side Highway.

 Moore was reported to have made a frantic phone call to her boyfriend, saying, "There's a guy following me.
 He's offered me drugs.
 He won't leave me alone."

 Moore's body was found in a trash bin in West New York, New Jersey.
 Moore's funeral was held at St. Gabriel's Roman Catholic Church in Saddle River, New Jersey.
 Five hundred friends and family members attended.